RGConsulting12/Used_Cars/README.md

 Original data source:
 - Kaggle Used Cars Dataset (derived subset)
 - Used in accordance with course and dataset licensing terms

+Modeling Report can be found => Used Cars Report Markdown File